Kongduino/RAK-Blog-Posts/README.md

 # Blog Posts I wrote for RAKwireless

-One of my job duties is to write content for RAK, which I am happy to.
+One of my job duties is to write content for RAK, which I am happy to do.
 I am archiving my writings here, in their original, submission form.

 * [BastWANTutorial](BastWANTutorial/BastWANTutorial.md)
 * [RAK12002](RAK12002/RAK12002.md)